openstack/ironic/doc/source/admin/agent-power.rst

    power only requires to be able to connect to the agent.

 #.
 The operator moves the node to `available`.
 Cleaning happens normally via
    the already running agent.
-If reboot is needed, it is done by telling the agent to reboot the node in-band.
+If a reboot is needed, it is done by telling the agent to reboot the node in-band.

 #.
 A user deploys the node.
 Deployment happens normally via the already